Did you know that there are plants that repel mosquitoes naturally?

 Lantana Camara, commonly known as the “Red Sage” or “Yellow Sage,” is a popular ornamental plant that produces bright, beautiful flowers.

-However, it is not just its aesthetics that make it a desirable addition to any garden.
+However, its aesthetics are not the only thing that makes it a desirable addition to any garden.
 Lantana Camara can also act as an effective natural mosquito repellent.

 Research has shown that planting Lantana Camara near homes can significantly reduce the number of mosquitoes in the area.